Table of Contents

 Updating your contact information

 Note: If your personal situation changes (for example change of marital status, birth of a child, or you wish to withdraw your sponsorship, etc.) after you have submitted your application, you must notify us in writing.
-For more information, visit After you apply: get next steps – Sponsor your other eligible relatives.
+For more information, consult After you apply: get next steps – Sponsor your other eligible relatives.